-Every Priory of the Most Venerable Order of St John has its own unique coat of arms based on the Arms of the Order – a silver shield with a red cross having the Royal Crest of England in the first quarter.
+Every Priory of the Most Venerable Order of St John has its own unique coat of arms based on the Arms of the Order – a red shield with a silver cross having the Royal Crest of England in the first quarter.

 When the Reformation occurred in Scotland, the last Preceptor of Torphichen, Sir James Sandilands, surrendered the Order’s property to Mary Queen of Scots.
 She, in turn, handed the property back to Sir James and created him Lord Torphichen, along with the grant of a heraldic augmentation, consisting of a crowned thistle.